aamanrebello/HTVTC-Testing-Framework/README.md

 ## Programs That Can Be Run

 These contain tests that can be run by the end user to evaluate HTVTC and traditional hyperparameter optimisation techniques.
+Note that no other file depends on these programs as they are intended purely for experimentation.
+Therefore, they may be modified at will to perform different kinds of experiments.

 - `*_test.py`: Runs unit tests for the module `*.py`.

 - `tensorcompletion_instrumentation.py`: Runs performance measurement tests on large tensors for the tensor completion algorithms.

-- `experiments/algo_workspace.py`: Runs correctness tests for HTVTC on saved hyperparameter score tensors for the machine learning algorithm `algo`.
+- `folder/algo_workspace.py`: When `folder` is `experiments` or `multi-fidelity-HTVTC`, these files run correctness tests for HTVTC on saved hyperparameter score tensors generated using the the machine learning algorithm `algo`.
+When `folder` is `final-HTVTC`, these files run performance tests for the final HTVTC technique in optimising hyperparameters of machine learning algorithm `algo`.
+These tests measure validation loss of the suggested hyperparameter combination and one of execution time (in nanoseconds), CPU utilisation time (in nanoseconds) or maximum memory allocated to the program during runtime (in bytes).

-- `experiments/algo_instrumentation.py`: Runs performance tests for HTVTC on the machine learning algorithm `algo` measuring validation loss of the suggested hyperparameter combination and one of execution time (in nanoseconds), CPU utilisation time (in nanoseconds) and maximum memory allocation during runtime (in bytes).
+- `experiments/algo_instrumentation.py`: Found in folders `experiments` and `multi-fidelity-HTVTC`: runs performance tests for HTVTC on the machine learning algorithm `algo` measuring validation loss of the suggested hyperparameter combination and one of execution time (in nanoseconds), CPU utilisation time (in nanoseconds) or maximum memory allocation during runtime (in bytes).

-- `traditional-methods/method/algo_workspace.py`: Runs performance tests for traditional hyperparameter optimisation method `method` on machine learning algorithm `algo`, measuring validation loss of the suggested hyperparameter combination and one of execution time (in nanoseconds), CPU utilisation time (in nanoseconds) and maximum memory allocation during runtime (in bytes).
+- `traditional-methods/method/algo_workspace.py`: Runs performance tests for traditional hyperparameter optimisation method `method` on machine learning algorithm `algo`, measuring validation loss of the suggested hyperparameter combination and one of execution time (in nanoseconds), CPU utilisation time (in nanoseconds) or maximum memory allocation during runtime (in bytes).

+- `*.ipynb`: These notebooks are meant to be run on [Google Colab](https://githubtocolab.com/aamanrebello/HTVTC-Testing-Framework).
+Each one is for a different machine learning problem, comparing the final version of HTVTC with other traditional hyperparameter optimisation techniques.
+The notebook `DNN_HTVTC.ipynb` evaluates hyperparameter optimisation of a 3-layer deep neural network performing multi-class classification on the [MNIST data set](http://yann.lecun.com/exdb/mnist/).
+The notebook `CNN_HTVTC.ipynb` evaluates hyperparameter optimisation of a CNN with three convolutional layers and one deep layer, performing the same multi-class classification task.
+Finally, `Random_Forest_Covtype.ipynb` evaluates a random forest operating on the (adjusted) [forest cover type data set](https://scikit-learn.org/stable/datasets/real_world.html#forest-covertypes).

 ## Performance Metrics

-These metrics may be found in different testing modules throughout the framework:
+These metrics may be found in different testing and evaluation modules throughout the framework to evaluate the quality of hyperparameter optimisation:

 - **Validation Loss**: The measures the prediction loss of the machine learning model generated from the specified machine algorithm with specified hyperparameters on the validation data set.
 It is measured using one of the [validation loss metrics](#validation-loss-metrics).
+In the folder `experiments`, validation loss is calculated using separate training and validation data sets.
+In folders `traditional-methods`, `multi-fidelity-HTVTC` and `final-HTVTC` validation loss is calculated using cross-validation with 5 folds i.e. a single combined training and validation data set split into five equal parts.

 - **Norm of Difference**: The norm (square root of sum of squares of elements) of the difference between the predicted tensor (from tensor completion) and the true tensor.
 In some cases this may be normalised by dividing by the norm of the true tensor.
+This is a measure of tensor completion accuracy - the lower this metric, the more accurate the completion is.

 - **Execution Time**: Execution time of a critical program segment e.g. tensor completion, hyperparameter optimisation.
 It is measured using the `perf_counter_ns()` function ([link](https://docs.python.org/3/library/time.html#time.perf_counter_ns) to docs) from the Python standard library `time`.